Service reference

 Do we need to replace all our existing security tools?

 No. Zero trust is an architecture, not a product.
-We often build on your existing Microsoft 365 and Azure AD investment, adding conditional access policies, Intune compliance checks, and ZTNA to replace VPN.
-It is evolutionary, not revolutionary.
+We usually build on the Microsoft 365 and Azure AD you already pay for, adding conditional access policies, Intune compliance checks, and ZTNA to replace the VPN.
+You improve what you own rather than starting again.

 How long does a zero trust implementation take?